philr/bzip2-windows/README.md

-# Bzip2 – Visual Studio 2013 libbz2.dll Build #
+# Bzip2 – Visual Studio libbz2.dll Build #

-Patches and a PowerShell script to build [bzip2](http://www.bzip.org/) with Visual Studio 2013 using a dynamic library (libbz2.dll).
+Patches and a PowerShell script to build [bzip2](http://www.bzip.org/) with Visual Studio using a dynamic library (libbz2.dll).

 ## Patches ##

 Patches are included in this repository that modify the `makefile.msc` file in the bzip2 distribution to:

-- Build cleanly with Visual Studio 2013 (replacing deprecated command line options).
+- Build cleanly with Visual Studio 2013 and later (replacing deprecated command line options).
 - Build libbz2 as a DLL (`libbz2.dll`).
 - Dynamically link the executable outputs with `libbz2.dll` (by default the executables are statically linked).
 - Add a version resource to the executables and DLL.